jucian0/solidjs-createform/README.md

   </form>
   ```

-- `setTouched`: Set touched state of the form.
+- `setTouched`: Set the touched state of the form.

   ```jsx
   const form = createForm...